kubos/kubos-linux-build/README.md

 ## Overview

+Make sure you check out our [documentation for KubOS](https://docs.kubos.com) before diving straight into Kubos Linux!
 Kubos uses BuildRoot as its main Linux build tool.
-This repo contains the configuration and patch files required by BuildRoot to build
-Linux for each of the OBCs that Kubos supports.
+This repo contains the configuration and patch files required by BuildRoot to build Linux for each of the OBCs that Kubos supports.

 ## Contributing